CapricanDRJ/HadesStarCommunityData/docs/corp/0734a11c1b0de13fe6545d3768e75d4f87cc427cef5525c3ab95f46dc75b2152/index.md

 ```
 The home of small-team Competitive & Hardcore WS.
-Quality RS9+ queue open via discord to visitors.
-We are a tight-knit and supportive crew.
-Visit our Discord at mmUnEav.
+Quality RS9+ queue
+open via discord to visitors.
+We are a tight-knit and supportive crew
+.
+Visit our Discord at mmUnEav.}
 ```
 ### Whitestar Bonus ❌